Tempering

 Why does my custard sometimes have a cooked-egg taste?

 The egg mixture got too hot too fast.
 Stay below 85°C and use gentle heat.
-Straining removes any overcooked bits but cannot fix an overall off-flavor from overheating.
+Straining removes any overcooked bits but can't fix an overall off-flavor from overheating.

 Cook smarter